TransformJ: A Java Package for Geometrical Image Transformation

 THE COPYRIGHT HOLDER SPECIFICALLY DISCLAIMS ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE EXPRESS OR IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 THE SOFTWARE AND CORRESPONDING DOCUMENTATION IS PROVIDED "AS IS".
 THE COPYRIGHT HOLDER HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.

 TransformJ was first developed during my stay at the Biomedical Imaging Group of the Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland, when I was supported by the Netherlands Organization for Scientific Research (NWO).
 The package is a completely revised, extended, and improved version of an earlier C++ library I wrote during my stay as a PhD student at the Image Sciences Institute of Utrecht University, the Netherlands.
 If you publish results that are based on TransformJ, I expect you to acknowledge me.

 You may also consider citing the following paper:

-The paper presents the results of a large-scale evaluation study of over 100 convolution-based interpolation techniques for geometrical transformation of medical image data, from which it was concluded that spline-based techniques (included in TransformJ) yield the best cost-performance trade-off.
+The paper presents the results of an evaluation of over 100 convolution-based interpolation techniques for geometrical transformation of medical image data, showing that spline-based techniques (included in TransformJ) yield the best cost-performance trade-off.